-Transacting Party Nature of Relationship Nature of Transactions Transacted Value RM '000 a Linocraft Printers Sdn Bhd ("LPSB") LPSB is 70% owned by Charlecote Sdn Bhd ("CSB") Freight income received from provision of transportation and related services such as forwarding, handling stuffing and unstuffing, container haulage services and general warehousing facilities.
-3,951 CSB is 50% and 50% Owned by OYN and YKL respectively.
-OYN is a director in LPSB and owned 11% share.
-The above services & warehouse facilities are provided by TNLS.
+Transacting Party Nature of Relationship Nature of Transactions Transacted Value RM '000 a Linocraft Printers Sdn Bhd ("LPSB") LPSB is 70% owned by Charlecote Sdn Bhd ("CSB") CSB is 50% and 50% Owned by OYN and YKL respectively.
+OYN is a director in LPSB and owned 11% share. of transportation and related services by Charlecote Sdn Bhd ("CSB") such as forwarding, handling stuffing and unstuffing, container haulage services and general warehousing facilities.
+The above services & warehouse 3,602